Donald Trump Middle Class Tax Cut Plan Slammed As Political Ploy

 Trump has faced criticism for his 2017 tax plan, which critics say didn’t benefit middle and lower-class Americans enough.

-The Tax March movement spokesperson Maur Quint called the plan a “scam” and slammed it as a political move meant to appeal to voters.
+The Tax March movement spokesperson Maura Quint called the plan a “scam” and slammed it as a political move meant to appeal to voters.

 “Announcing an ambiguous set of so-called middle-class tax cuts just ahead of the November election is yet another political ploy,” Quint said.

-She went on to say that the original tax plan was a boon to billionaires and corporations, but did little to help the average American.
+She went on to say that the original tax plan was a boon to billionaires and corporations but did little to help the average American.
 Now, she says, Trump is doubling down on his attempt to benefit the wealthy at the expense of the working class.

 “The only promise Trump is fulfilling with this second round of tax cuts is his commitment to enrich the rich at the expense of working people,” she said.

-She added that if Trump had wanted to help the middle class more, he could have done so at any time, rather than waiting until his re-election bid.
+She added that if Trump had wanted to help the middle class more, he could have done so at any time, rather than waiting until his reelection bid.
 Instead, she says, he is pushing tax giveaways for the wealthy and for corporations.

-Trump’s original tax cuts, called the Tax Cuts and Jobs Act cut the corporate tax rate from 35% to 21%.
-It also cut taxes for wealthy Americans, along with tax cuts for the middle class, though those cuts expire in 2025.
-The president has also taken aim at Social Security and Medicare, pledging to slash the budget for both in his 2021 budget proposal after promising while running for office he wouldn’t touch the programs.
+Trump’s original tax cuts, called the Tax Cuts and Jobs Act, cut the corporate tax rate from 35 percent to 21 percent.
+He also cut taxes for wealthy Americans, along with tax cuts for the middle class, though those cuts expire in 2025.
+The president has also taken aim at Social Security and Medicare, pledging to slash funds for both in his 2021 budget proposal after promising that he wouldn’t touch the programs when he was running for office.

 He also cut back federal pay, claiming “serious” economic conditions, as The Inquisitr previously reported.